marc-rose/systems/golden-images/centos-template.md

 ### Configure Virtual Machine in vCenter
 Follow vcenter-os-install-prep.md document with the following customizations:
 -	CentOS Minimal Installer is sufficient and will help reduce template/server size.
--	Select "CentOS 7 (64-bit)" as guest OS for the virtual machine.
+-	Select "CentOS 7 (64-bit)" or "CentOS 8 (64-bit)" as guest OS for the virtual machine.

 ### Install the Operating System
 1. Launch the CentOS installer.